deryrahman/deryrahman.github.io/content/posts/2025-02-k8s-connectivity-unreachable.md

     nameserver fe80::184a:53ff:fe41:e165%3
     nameserver 192.168.104.2
     ```
-- It first lookup on 192.168.106.1 which is it's vzNAT and it's not accessible through worker
+- It first lookup on 192.168.106.1 which is vzNAT and it's not accessible through worker

 **Fix:**
 - First, we should find, how resolv.conf is assined to the container.
 Turns out it's handled by kubelet, which is can be seen in the kubelet configuration, there's a section to specify in which the configuration must be used (resolvConf).
 By default, it's `/run/systemd/resolve/resolv.conf`